nshaw928/python_final/README.md

 # python_final
-This is my final project for my python class
+This is my final project for Introduction to Python and R, taken in the Fall semester of 2020.